Waco took his program across town to WNYN, where, on October 4, 1970, it became a regular Sunday afternoon feature for a dozen years.

 We all eventually became friends and I'm grateful to acknowledge that in recent years, he has kept in close contact with my brother and has been very kind to occasionally dedicate selections by Harry James to my mother, who remains one of Waco's loyal listeners.

-As of the conclusion of his November 22nd, 2008 broadcast, he has been on the air a total of 4,000 hours in his current series on WCER.
+As of the conclusion of his November 22nd, 2008 broadcast, he had been on the air a total of 4,000 hours in his current series on WCER.

-So, despite the old saying, that "all good things must come to an end," I'm happy to know that directly because of his dedication and enthusiasm, the public can still hear big band music on the radio in northeast Ohio and, in fact, anywhere, online via WCER's website, wcer.us.
+Despite the old saying, that "all good things must come to an end," I was happy to know that directly because of his dedication and enthusiasm, the public could still hear big band music on the radio in northeast Ohio and, in fact, anywhere, online via WCER's website, wcer.us.

 An advertisement for a two-part special